First Time User? Sign Up Now

 First Time User?
 Enroll now.

-A urine flow rate that is normal or nearly normal in a man with BPH may indicate that the bladder has become stronger to compensate for the partially blocked urine flow.
+A urine flow rate that is normal or nearly normal in someone with BPH may mean that the bladder has become stronger to compensate for the partially blocked urine flow.

 A uroflowmetry test is called a pressure flow study when used with a pressure-recording catheter in the bladder.
 Pressure studies may help distinguish between urinary symptoms caused by blockage and those caused by a problem affecting the bladder muscles or nerves.

 Author: Healthwise StaffMedical Review: E. Gregory Thompson MD - Internal MedicineAdam Husney MD - Family MedicineJ.
 Curtis Nickel MD, FRCSC - Urology

 Medical Review:E. Gregory Thompson MD - Internal Medicine & Adam Husney MD - Family Medicine & J. Curtis Nickel MD, FRCSC - Urology

 © 1995-2021 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.